mkathiravan/Android-Notes/CoroutineBuilders.md

 #### runBlocking:

 --> The runBlocking coroutine builder, blocks the main thread until each of the coroutine's tasks completed, that the main thread is created.
 We normally use runBlocking in the main thread when we are running tests to ensure the test doesn't end.
 It is Not Recommended in the real time scenario.

+--> For blocking the current thread until the coroutine completes.

             runBlocking {
                 println("Start of runBlocking")